kdeldycke/awesome-iam/readme.md

 - [IAMbic](https://github.com/noqdev/iambic) - GitOps for IAM.
 The Terraform of Cloud IAM.
 IAMbic is a multi-cloud identity and access management (IAM) control plane that centralizes and simplifies cloud access and permissions.
 It maintains an eventually consistent, human-readable, bi-directional representation of IAM in version control.

+- [aws-lint-iam-policies](https://github.com/welldone-cloud/aws-lint-iam-policies) - Runs IAM policy linting checks against either a single AWS account or all accounts of an AWS Organization.
+Reports on policies that violate security best practices or contain errors.
+Supports both identity-based and resource-based policies.

 ### Macaroons

 A clever curiosity to distribute and delegate authorization.